ricsanfre/pi-cluster/docs/_docs/traefik.md

 last_modified_at: "04-11-2023"
 ---

+{{site.data.alerts.important}} **Deprecated Technology in PiCluster project**

+Ingress Controller solution for the cluster has been migrated to NGINX in release 1.8.
+Traefik technology has been deprecated and this documentation is not updated anymore.

+Reasons behind this decission in [PiCluster 1.8 release announcement](/blog/2024/01/04/announcing-release-1.8/).

+See alternative Ingress Controller solution documentation: ["Ingress Controller (NGINX)"](/docs/nginx/).

+{{site.data.alerts.end}}

-All HTTP/HTTPS traffic comming to K3S exposed services should be handled by a Ingress Controller.
+All HTTP/HTTPS traffic comming to K3S exposed services should be handled by an Ingress Controller.
 K3S default installation comes with Traefik HTTP reverse proxy which is a Kuberentes compliant Ingress Controller.

 Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 It simplifies networking complexity while designing, deploying, and running applications.